RanaElGahawy/CalendarEffect/index.md

         <iframe src="assets/img/logmannwhitneyu.png"></iframe>
   <p>
     It is now more clear that the most different distributions are the monday and the friday ones, which corresponds to the theory of the Monday effect.
-    Now that we know that most of the days have an unique distribution, we are interested by the average of those distribtuion.
+    Now that we know that most of the days have an unique distribution, we are interested by the average of those distributions.
 To compare the average distributions we will apply the Welch's t-test o the averages of the different days.
 Since we are measuring the average, according to the central limit theorem it should follow a normal distribution and we can therefore use the Welch's t-tes.
   </p>
   <iframe src="assets/img/ttest.png"></iframe>
   <p>